moliver28/research-handbook/content/job-families/engineering/engineering-management.md

 #### Director, Development Responsibilities

-- Extends that of the [Senior Engineering Manager](#senior-manager-development) responsibilities
+- Extends that of the [Senior Manager, Engineering](#senior-manager-engineering) responsibilities

 #### Director, Development Requirements

-- Extends that of the [Senior Engineering Manager](#senior-manager-development) requirements
+- Extends that of the [Senior Manager, Engineering](#senior-manager-engineering) requirements
 - Excellent communication skills
 - Expert hiring manager skills and experience
 - A strong people management philosophy for managers and engineers